MicrosoftDocs/Hololens/hololens/hololens-updates.md

   While the update ring is paused, you can select either of the following options:

   - **Extend**: Extend the pause period for an update type for 35 days.
   - **Resume**: Restore updates for that ring to active operation.
-You can pause the update ring again, if it is necessary.
+You can pause the update ring again, if it's necessary.

   > [!NOTE]
   > The **Uninstall** operation for update rings is not supported for HoloLens 2 devices.